 Mushrooms act like little sponges when it comes to cooking them.
-In other words, if your pan is not hot enough, if your pan is not large enough, if you use too much oil, butter, or other, then you will have little sponges that soak up the fat, not little mushrooms that brown in the fat.
+In other words, if the pan is not hot enough, or if the pan is not large enough, or you use too much oil, butter, then you will have little sponges that soak up the fat, not little mushrooms that brown in the fat.
 So when looking at the pan to use for your mushroom sauté, choose one that seems slightly too large, rather than just right.
-We can use this same skillet to finish our dish, so you won't have an extra pan to wash.
+You can use this same skillet to finish the dish, so there won't be an extra pan to wash.

-Finish a dish with a drizzle of good extra virgin olive oil.
-That's a fine idea, most of the time, but I thought this creation needed something a bit more ... tasty.
+You could finish this recipe for Penne Pasta with Roasted Butternut Squash and Shiitake Mushroom with a drizzle of good extra virgin olive oil.
+That's a fine idea, and how the restaurant finished it.
+But I thought this creation needed something a bit more ... tasty.
 Finishing.
 Richer.

 Sage and butternut are delish together.
 Browned butter is delish on both butternut and mushrooms (or so I'm told) and sage...well...what's not to love with that and mushrooms?
 So I made a small amount of browned sage butter to drizzle over the top, and it was, over the TOP.
 Such a small, simple step and it added so much umami richness.